Severswoed/GlowStatus/docs/build.md

 - Ensure all required icons are present:
     - `img/GlowStatus.ico` (Windows)
     - `img/GlowStatus.icns` (macOS)
-- Ensure your `setup.py` is in the project root and configured as shown in this repo.
+- Ensure your `scripts/build_mac.py` is configured as shown in this repo.

-**Important:** The updated `setup.py` now includes automatic dependency checking and will verify that all required packages are installed before building.
+**Important:** The updated `scripts/build_mac.py` now includes automatic dependency checking and will verify that all required packages are installed before building.
 It also includes explicit PySide6 module inclusion for better macOS compatibility.

 ---

-## Updated Setup.py Features
+## Updated Build Script Features

-The `setup.py` file has been enhanced with several improvements for better build reliability:
+The `scripts/build_mac.py` file has been enhanced with several improvements for better build reliability:

 **Automatic Dependency Checking:**
 - Verifies all packages from `requirements.txt` are installed before building